juicyapp/loyalty-engine-module-doc/how-tos/planing.md

 ### Steps to plan a Loyalty setup
 This document author has been working on loyalty setup for 2 years, with different clients, different scenarios.
-The following steps are the most common way to plan a loyalty setup.
+The following steps are the most organized way to plan a loyalty setup.

 1. #### From Scenario to Components
     Draw the diagram from Client's scenarios